Helper

 }

-Optional: HMAC Authentication
+HMAC Authentication

 Helper authenticates requests to your endpoint using HMAC-SHA256.

-We recommend you verify the request is legitimate by generating the same HMAC signature on your server and checking it matches the header.
+We strongly recommend you verify the request is legitimate by generating the same HMAC signature on your server and checking it matches the header.
 Without this verification, if a malicious actor discovers your metadata endpoint they could continuously make requests with different emails to try and scrape customer data.

 The signature is generated from the query string (?email=...&timestamp=...) and the HMAC secret shown in your settings.